 How design affects conversions

-But design can derail desired behavior.
-If buttons do not appear clickable or if a menu is difficult to navigate, even the best copywriter will not produce results.
+Design can derail desired behavior.
+If buttons do not appear clickable or if a menu is difficult to navigate, even the best copywriter will not be able to produce conversions.

 Since 2012, flat UI design has been a common design trend.
 It is also likely to hinder conversions because users do not receive the visual cues needed to take action.
 Usability researchers Nielsen Norman Group say flat design has created "an epidemic of click uncertainty."